Sprint legend Usain Bolt and partner welcome baby girl

-Jamaica's Olympic sprint legend Usain Bolt has become a father for the first time after welcoming the birth of a baby girl with partner Kasi Bennett, reports said Monday.
+Jamaica's Olympic sprint legend Usain Bolt has become a father for the first time after welcoming the birth of a baby girl with partner Kasi Bennett, reports said.

 Jamaican Prime Minister Andrew Holness appeared to confirm the birth of Bolt's daughter in a social media post.